Vegah92/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #3 line of the iacta file
 #sending content of the present directory to a file
 #dublicating the last line in the file iacta
+# deleting all .js files in the directory